Distance learning studies in planning and managing events

 Enrolling is easy - just select your payment option and study method - choose the online option for a 5% discount on the course cost.

-Our tutors are more than happy to help and advise you with any questions regarding the course.
-Please contact us if you have any questions at all.
+Our expert tutors are more than happy to help and advise you with any questions regarding the course.
+Please get in touch with our specialist Hospitality tutors today.

 THE ELECTIVE MODULES: LESSON LISTING